PotLock/docs/general-information/code-of-conduct/README.md

 ---
-description: At PotLock we do not tolerate promotion of lewd content or illicit acitivity
+description: At POTLOCK we do not tolerate promotion of lewd content or illicit acitivity
 ---

 # 📚 Code of Conduct

 \
-This code of conduct outlines the expectations for all individuals who interact with the PotLock platform.
+This code of conduct outlines the expectations for all individuals who interact with the POTLOCK platform.
 It applies to all activities, including but not limited to:

 * Submissions to the POTLOCK project registry
 * Interactions with the POTLOCK community